Amol Rajan

-Rajan was editor of The Independent newspaper from June 2013.
-When The Independent announced it was dropping the print edition in February 2016, and continuing as only an online operation, Rajan was retained for a period as "editor-at-large".

-In August 2022, it was announced that Rajan would take over from Jeremy Paxman as the host of University Challenge from autumn 2023 onwards.

 Early life and education

-Rajan was born in Calcutta, India, to a mother from Poona and a Tamil father from Combaconum.
-Due to Tamil naming customs, Rajan was born V. Amol, with the V. for his father's given name of Varadarajan.
-This name was modified to Amol Varadarajan when he came to England, and the family later changed their surname to Rajan.
+Rajan was born in 1983 in Kolkata, India, to a mother from Pune and a Tamil father from Kumbakonam.
+Because of Tamil naming customs, Rajan was born V. Amol, with the V. for his father's given name of Varadarajan.
+This name was modified to Amol Varadarajan when he came to England and the family later adopted the surname Rajan.

-Rajan was three when his family moved to England, and was raised in Tooting, South West London.
+Rajan was three when his family moved to England, and he was raised in Tooting, South West London.
 The son of Hindu parents, he has said that he has been a "non-believer" in religion since the age of 15 and that he does not believe in God.
-He was state school educated at Graveney School and read English at Downing College, Cambridge, where he contributed to Varsity.
+He was educated at Graveney School in Tooting and graduated with a degree in English from Downing College, Cambridge, where he contributed to Varsity.
 He was editor of the student newspaper for a term in 2005.
-At the age of 18, Rajan worked in the Foreign and Commonwealth Office (FCO) for one year during his gap year.
+At the age of 18, Rajan worked in the Foreign and Commonwealth Office (FCO) through his gap year.